nextcord/nextcord-v3/README.md

 ## Development Status

 V3 is currently in active early development.
-It is *not* ready for production use, or use of any kind.
+It is *not* ready for production use.